 If a dispute involves a business, you may also want to check with the Better Business Bureau which provides an arbitration and mediation program for cases involving it's members.

 If a dispute involves others in your neighborhood or community, consider contacting one of Maryland's Community Mediation Centers.

 Mediation is confidential.

 Mediation is a private matter.
 Everything that is said in mediation is confidential.
 Court is a formal system in which most of what is filed or said in court is part of the public record.
 Unlike court cases, the process and issues in mediation are between the parties and the mediator.
-A mediator is bound not to reveal what the parties have said in mediation except in a few limited situations.
+A mediator and the parties present at mediation are bound not to reveal what they have said in mediation except in a few limited situations.
 The exceptions are:

 - Where there is an existing law that required the mediator to report certain information, such as child abuse or elder abuse;

 - Where the mediator believes it necessary to reveal information to prevent serious bodily injury, or death;

 - Where the mediator’s conduct is at question;

 - When an agreement arising out of a mediation is the result of fraud, duress, or misrepresentation.

 Unlike court, the atmosphere of mediation is informal.
 The parties and the mediator often meet around a table.
 There is no additional person recording the session or outsiders witnessing the discussion.
 Parties can wear whatever feels comfortable.
 There are no formal court rules.
 General rules are established at the beginning of a mediation session.